Quickstart

 In this section, we build a basic radio station that plays songs randomly chosen from a playlist, adds a few jingles (more or less one every four songs), and output an Ogg Vorbis stream to an Icecast server.

-Before reading the code of the corresponding liquidsoap script, it might be useful to visualize the streaming process with the following tree-like diagram.
-The idea is that the audio streams flows through this diagram, following the arrows.
-In this case the nodes (fallback and random) select one of the incoming streams and relay it.
-The final node output.icecast is an output: it actively pulls the data out of the graph and sends it to the world.
+Before reading the script, it helps to visualize the streaming process with the diagram below.
+Audio flows through it following the arrows.
+The nodes (fallback and random) select one of the incoming streams and relay it.
+The final node output.icecast actively pulls data out of the graph and sends it out.

 Graph for ‘basic-radio.liq’